anslier/products-database/README.md

 ## How to run

 1. Install and run MariaDB and make sure to create database with name "productdb" and collation "utf8mb4_unicode_ci"
-2. Run the backend spring boot application inside productsDatabase folder with IDE of choice
+2. Run the backend Spring Boot application inside productsDatabase folder with IDE of choice, http://localhost:8080/api/
-3. Run the frontend inside folder product-database-frontend with npm start command
+3. Run the ReactJS frontend inside folder product-database-frontend with npm start command, http://localhost:3000/

 ## REST API Documentation
 Below are REST API path for this project: